 Be prepared with food and water for at least 7 days; pre-arrange contact with family members; gather important documents, address book, and phone numbers; make plans to keep food and medicines cold; make provisions for pets; gather all supplies early; decide on a safe place to stay; secure your home.

 Visit www.pbcgov.com to view the Palm Beach County Hurricane Survival Guide containing complete survival instructions and evacuation maps, and PBC-TV CHANNEL 20 for Hurricane Preparedness to develop your complete hurricane safety plan.
 Storm updates are provided by the National Hurricane Center.

 Reminder: During the height of the hurricane, emergency vehicles are often unable to respond due to high winds.
 Please remain inside your home while the storm is in our area.

 Avoid driving around to look at damage because of downed power lines or impeding emergency vehicles (After Storm).

 Palm Beach County Damage Assessment and Resources Tool (PBC DART)

 Use the Palm Beach County Damage Assessment and Resources Tool (PBC DART), which provides residents with information and tools used to prepare for a disaster and with the ability to report damage to their home or business in the immediate aftermath of a disaster.
 Damage reports help disaster managers get an immediate Countywide "picture" within hours of a disaster event to help prioritize response efforts.
-Click here to install on your smartphone device.
+Install PBC DART on your smartphone device.